 For a 4-week course in Malta:

-That’s significantly less than equivalent courses in the UK or Ireland, where rent alone can double your costs.
+That’s a good deal less than equivalent courses in the UK or Ireland, where rent alone can double your costs.

 Can You Work While Studying?